-Frida Giannini’s unique talent and distinctive contemporary vision, which combines the values of traditional artisanal skills with the very latest developments in fashion technology, have underpinned her rise as the creative force behind one of the world’s most celebrated fashion Houses.
+Frida Giannini’s unique talent and modern vision have fueled her rise as the leading creative force behind one of the world’s most celebrated fashion houses.

-Born in Rome in 1972 into a creative household – her father was an architect and her mother a professor of art history – Giannini studied fashion design at Rome’s Fashion Academy before apprenticing in a small ready-to-wear company.
-In 1997, she was hired by Fendi, where she worked as a ready-to-wear designer for three seasons before being named designer for Fendi leather goods.
+Born in Rome in 1972 to an architect father and art history professor mother, Giannini studied fashion design at Rome’s Fashion Academy before apprenticing in a small ready-to-wear house.
+In 1997, she went to Fendi where she worked as a ready-to-wear designer for three seasons before being named designer for Fendi leathergoods.

 Two years later, she was appointed to a newly created post, Creative Director of Accessories, where she assumed unprecedented control of the design of bags, shoes, luggage, small leather goods, silks, fine jewellery, gifts, watches and eyewear.

 Giannini flourished in this expanded role, and brought a powerful new perspective to Gucci’s accessories collections.
 Using the Gucci archive for inspiration, she transformed House classics such as the Flora scarf pattern into novel and hugely successful designs.
 She says now that her first visit to the archive was one of the most significant revelations in her career, and over the years she has adapted and redefined many iconic Gucci designs and motifs – from the use of bamboo to the development of equestrian iconography, and from reinterpreting the look of the famous horsebit loafer to modernising the equally celebrated Jackie bag.

 Giannini accepted this significant responsibility with aplomb, quickly establishing her individual stamp on the House.
 Her design approach and focused management style are informed by sharp confidence and decisiveness, as well as her uniquely feminine and distinctly Italian point of view.